Client: The College Park Airport and Aviation Museum and the Maryland National Capital Park and Planning Commission

 Artwork budget: $90,000

 Sirvet Studios LLC

 Jet Stream is a 96-foot-long installation in aluminum located at the historic College Park Airport in College Park, Maryland.
-It falls into my River-series of wall mounted works, but was adapted to resemble the atmospheric Jet Stream due to the Jet streams significance in aviation.
+It falls into the Sirvet Studios River-series of wall mounted works, but was adapted to resemble the atmospheric Jet Stream due to the Jet streams significance in aviation.

-The ability to create a wall sculpture that could be viewed from both back and front was exciting to me.
-That feature in many ways makes the two-dimensional artwork three-dimensional.
-My work typically plays with shadow and negative space, so this piece fits nicely in my catalog.
+The ability to create a wall sculpture that could be viewed from both back and front was exciting to us.
+That feature in many ways turns a two-dimensional artwork into a three-dimensional work.
+Our work typically plays with shadow and negative space, so this piece fits nicely in my catalog.